Analysis: After two awful seasons, where do UW men’s basketball coach Mike Hopkins and the Huskies go from here?

 The Huskies didn’t win many games on the court, but they were relatively successful in keeping the virus out of the program.
 According to Hopkins, no UW player tested positive for COVID-19 during the season.

 The Huskies had their season-opening tournament at Alaska Airlines Arena canceled due to COVID-19 complications with opponents.
-Washington also lost its home game against Arizona State and played the Sun Devils twice on the road during a difficult 8-games-in-17-day stretch to end the season.
+Washington also lost its home game against Arizona State and played the Sun Devils twice on the road during a difficult eight-games-in-17-days stretch to end the season.

 But even if things were “normal,” it’s difficult to imagine the Huskies (5-21 and 4-16 Pac-12) outperforming their 11th-place finish in the conference.